cchoi1/cchoi1.github.io/_pages/about.md

 Hi!
 I'm Caroline, a Master's student at Stanford University studying Computer Science.
 I am fortunate to be advised by Prof. Chelsea Finn and part of the Stanford IRIS lab.

 My research interests lie in machine learning, with a focus on developing robust and trustworthy AI systems.
-I'm particularly fascinated by the challenges of adapting foundation models and understanding in-the-wild distribution shifts.
+Recently, I've worked on adapting foundation models to downstream tasks and understanding distribution shifts in the real world.

 <!-- Feel free to add more personal statements or details about your research interests here -->